Teaching Your Child Core Vocabulary

 • By age 5, children are using over 2,000 words in their everyday vocabulary.

-WHO Should Work on These Skills?
+Who Should Work on These Skills?

 If your child is struggling to express his basic wants and needs to you, try implementing a picture system to teach core vocabulary words.